picsolab/Measuring-Online-Information-Campaigns/twitter_data_collection/README.md

 `python3 partition_userids.py --campaign gun`

 ## collect followers/friends ids
-Run "collect_user_followers_friends.py" for each chunk to perform parallel collection as follows:
+Run "collect_user_followers_friends.py" for each chunk to perform parallel collection as follows.
+You will run it `n` times where `n` is the number of chunks.

 `nohup python3 collect_user_followers_friends.py --campaign gun --type followers --chunk_no 0 &`